Alfie Devine: Club career

+Early career

 Devine was an academy player of Liverpool.
-He was released when he was 11 and, four months later, he joined Wigan Athletic.
+He was released at the age of 11 and joined Wigan Athletic four months later.
 He made his under-23 debut aged 15, and was part of the team that beat Tottenham Hotspur in the fourth round of the 2019–20 FA Youth Cup, coming on as a late substitute.
 He started in the quarter-final against Manchester United at Old Trafford.
 He was signed by Wigan on 6 June 2020.
-However, Wigan went into administration less than a month later, and he was then sold to Tottenham Hotspur on 28 July for around £300,000.
+However, Wigan went into administration less than a month later, and he was then sold to Tottenham Hotspur (Spurs) on 28 July for around £300,000.
+He spent much of his early career as a holding midfielder, before being moved further forward at Spurs.

+Tottenham Hotspur

-Devine played in the U23 match against Chelsea in December 2020, where he made a tackle on Danny Drinkwater and became involved in a physical confrontation with Drinkwater.
-Both players were sent off.
+Devine was sent off during an U23 match against Chelsea in December 2020 after becoming involved in a physical confrontation with Danny Drinkwater.
 On 10 January 2021, Devine made his senior debut for Tottenham in the third round match of the FA Cup against Marine.
 He came on as a substitute at the start of the second half and scored a goal, capping a 5–0 win for Tottenham.
 His debut at 16 years and 163 days made him the youngest player to have played for Tottenham in a senior game, breaking the record previously held by his under-18 teammate Dane Scarlett.
+He turned professional under Nuno Espírito Santo, signing a three-year contract on his 17th birthday.
+The Athletic reported that Antonio Conte was a big fan of Devine, however, the teenager suffered with injuries during the 2021–22 season.
+He was limited to one FA Cup appearance during the 2022–23 campaign.

+Loan to Port Vale

+On 25 August 2023, Devine joined EFL League One club Port Vale on loan for the 2023–24 season.
+He made his debut the following day, in a 1–0 win over Carlisle United at Vale Park.
+He scored his first goal in the English Football League on 2 September, when he converted a stoppage-time penalty kick to secure a 2–1 victory at Oxford United.
+On 31 October, he scored the only goal of the game at Mansfield Town to put the Vale through to the quarter-finals of the EFL Cup for the first time in the club's history.
+The goal won him the Goal of the Round award, whilst he was also named Player of the Round.
+Injuries to Ollie Arblaster and Funso Ojo saw Devine moved into a deeper position, where his long-range passing ability saw him excel in the role.
+He was recalled to Spurs on 17 January, having scored three goals and made three assists in his 26 appearances for the Valiants, earning praise from manager Andy Crosby and director of football David Flitcroft.